Col. William Henry Crawford

 At the Ohio History Central, there is a picture of Colonel Crawford being burned at the stake.
 It is an Artists rendering of the event.
 There are pictures also of two Monuments to Colonel Crawford in Ohio.
 There is a Colonel Crawford Monument dedicated to the Colonel off Hwy 199.
 A mile further there is another sign claiming that is somewhere near the area where Colonel Crawford was burned at the stake.
 There is a Granite Crawford Monument.
 This is also in Ohio.
 There is a statue of Colonel William Crawford in front of the Carnegie Free Library in Connellsville.

-In the spring of the year 1782 the Indians became very numerous and marauding bands were giving the settlers no end of trouble.
+William Crawford In the spring of the year 1782 the Indians became very numerous and marauding bands were giving the settlers no end of trouble.
 An appeal to Fort Pitt was made for soldiers to help chase them out.
 A company of volunteers was raised and placed under the command of Col. William Crawford.
 The regular soldiers assisted by the volunteers drove the Indian bands across the Ohio River and north through Ohio.
 The Indians kept retreating until they reached northern Ohio, where they were met by a large supporting band of French and Indians.

-Knight, a short muscular man from Bullskin Twp.
+Scouts reported that they were greatly outnumbered and a retreat was ordered, whereupon some of the volunteers became panicky and Col. Crawford and nine of his men were cut off and captured.
+Among this group was Dr. Knight, a short muscular man from Bullskin Twp.
 These men were divided between various bands of Indians, who either killed them or tortured them to death.
-Crawford and Knight were kept together for a time and Knight was a
+Crawford and Knight were kept together for a time and Knight was a witness to Crawford's fate.

 The Indians first bound Crawford's hands, with leather thongs with the other end tied to a stake leaving a short length which would allow a few turns of travel around.
 He was then shot at with guns at short range loaded only with powder until his naked body was blistered from head to foot.